Munich Secession: Exhibitions

 At first, the secession had some difficulty finding a building for their exhibitions.
 The city of Frankfurt offered to provide the necessary space and 500,000 gold marks, if the group would move there permanently.
 Their first exhibition actually took place at Berlin's National Exhibition Building (now known as ULAP) early in 1893.

 Baurat (city construction supervisor) Franz von Brandl provided the secession with some free land at the corner of Prinzregentenstraße and Pilotystraße.
 Construction began immediately and their debut exhibition took place on 16 July 1893, in the first portion of the building to be completed.
 Over 4,000 visitors came to see 876 works by 297 artists.

 The success of this effort eventually allowed them to come to an agreement with Franz von Lenbach and the Artists' Association.
 As a result, the art exhibition building on the Königsplatz (now the Staatliche Antikensammlungen) was transferred to the secession in 1897.

+Of note, several important artists of the period such as Gabriel von Max, Lovis Corinth, Lesser Ury, Otto Pippel and Adolf Frey-Moock exhibited with the Munich Secession and considered themselves as members of the movement; but were neither founding members nor on the administrative board officially.